CenXiToh/INM363_Truth_Discovery/README.md

 ### KG Embeddings:

-Within this folder, you'll find scripts for various knowledge graph embedding methods, such as TransR, DistMult, and ConvE.
-These scripts leverage the PyKEEN library.
-However, it's important to note that the data used by these scripts is the output from the Ontology Mapping section and is not included here.
+Inside this folder, you'll discover scripts for various knowledge graph embedding methods, including TransR, DistMult, and ConvE.
+These scripts make use of the PyKEEN library.
+It's important to note that the data utilized by these scripts originates from the Ontology Mapping section and is not included here.
+Additionally, the results of embedding for each model, which encompass the triple scoring for all the triples, as well as the metric results, are not included.

 ### Sentence Embeddings: